The Honors Program provides a challenging curriculum designed specifically for the Honor Student.

-- Speak to your instructor about the project you wish to complete.
-Complete the Contract, outlining your project, and get the instructor’s signature.
+Speak with your instructor about the project you wish to complete.
+Complete the contract, outlining your project, and get the instructor’s signature.

-- Submit the Contract by email to the Honors Coordinator, and receive a confirmation email with a copy of your Contract, signed by the Honors Director.
+Submit the contract by email to the Honors Coordinator.
+You will receive a confirmation email with a copy of your contract, signed by the Honors Director.

 Having the “Honors Program” designation on your transcript for one or more classes will make your application more competitive for transfer to the UCs and CSUs.
 If you complete 9 or more units in the Honors Program, you will also receive an Honors Program medallion at graduation.

-No. An Honors course has no bearing on your GPA.
+No, an Honors designation has no bearing on your GPA.

 A class is transferable if it is accepted for transfer by CSUs and/or UCs.
 You can check the course information in the College Catalog for the transferability.
 Look for the “Transfer Status” note under the course description.

-Phi Theta Kappa (GPA of 3.5+ to qualify)
+Phi Theta Kappa – To qualify, a GPA of 3.5+ is required.